← Back to Guides

 What Is a Russian Manicure?

-Russian Manicure vs Traditional Gel Manicure
+Russian Manicure vs Standard Gel Manicure

 FeatureStandard ManicureRussian Manicure

-PreparationWater soak, manual pushers and nippersCompletely dry with specialised e-file bits
+PreparationWater soak, manual pushers and nippersCompletely dry, e-file with specialised bits

 ApplicationPolish stops at the cuticle linePolish is painted seamlessly beneath the cuticle